11 Scenario shocks

 input = pop

-)Note that the object “pop” may also be saved as a .csv and loaded directly from storage.
+pop may also be saved as a CSV and loaded directly by passing the file path to input.